Often, when people think about SEO, they associate it with some kind of web-related witchcraft

 - SEO is probably one of the most complicated aspects of the web and website creation.
-It is not a field that is covered by all web professionals as many find it baffling and are intimidated by approaching it.
+Some web professionals steer clear of SEO due to its technical nature.

 Doing it right

 SEO isn’t rocket science.
-There are two basic variables that matter the most when it comes to simplify it(these are detailed below).
+There are two basic variables that matter the most when it comes to simplifying it(these are outlined below).
 If you take into account the purpose of SEO, then you can expect to benefit from almost all of what it has to offer.

-The more useful the content you created in step 1 is, the easier it will be to make other pages link to it.
-It is for reasons like this that there are so many free resources online.
-Once you have created a useful, helpful resource you can divert your visitors to a more commercial part of your website, and hopefully convert them to paying customers.
+The more relevant the content you created in step 1, the easier it will be to make other pages link to it.
+These reasons contribute to the wide selection of free resources online.
+Once you have created a useful, helpful resource you can divert your visitors to a more commercial part of your website, and convert them into paying customers.
 Usually a few useful articles which generate links will make a huge impact on a website’s ranking.

-The formula is seen as unique useful content = links
+The formula is: unique useful content = links

-Once you have created the text itself, what is left is making sure that search engines find your information and classify it as relevant in the right way.
+Once you have created the text itself, you need to make sure that search engines find your information and classify it as relevant in the right way.
 This involves on-page elements such as informative titles, subheadings, alt-tags and meta descriptions which can enhance the SEO of a page.
 This set can be completed by your development team once they have the text.

 The points above are the cornerstones and basis of SEO which can drive organic targeted traffic to your site.
 The results are limitless when used in conjunction with a PPC Campaign.